arkon/ng-click-outside/README.md

 *Formally called [ng2-click-outside](https://github.com/arkon/ng2-click-outside)*

-Angular 2 directive for handling click events outside an element.
+Angular 2+ directive for handling click events outside an element.
 Useful for things like reacting to clicking outside of a dropdown menu or modal dialog.

-Like binding to a regular Angular 2 `click` event, you can do something like this:
+Like binding to a regular `click` event in a template, you can do something like this:

 ```HTML
 <div (clickOutside)="onClickedOutside($event)">My element</div>